FBI seized phones, computer equipment, folders during search of Bolton's home, records show

 The criminal investigation burst into public view last month when agents searched Bolton's home in Bethesda, Maryland and his office in the District of Columbia.
 A person familiar with the matter who was not authorized to discuss the investigation by name and spoke to The Associated Press on the condition of anonymity said at the time that it concerned allegations of the potential mishandling of classified information.
 No charges have been filed.

-A coalition of news organizations had urged a judge in Maryland, where the FBI had applied to a judge for a search warrant, to unseal records surrounding the search, citing a “tremendous public interest” that they said outweighed the need for continued secrecy.
+A coalition of news organizations had urged a judge in Maryland, where the FBI had applied for a search warrant, to unseal records surrounding the search, citing a “tremendous public interest” that they said outweighed the need for continued secrecy.

 The court records also cite two criminal statutes underpinning the investigation, including laws that make it a crime to gather, transmit or lose national defense information and to remove and retain classified documents or materials without authorization.

-Bolton served for 17 months as national security adviser during Trump's first term, clashing with him over Iran, Afghanistan and North Korea, before being fired in 2019.
-He has openly criticized Trump's approach to foreign policy and government, including in a book he published called “The Room Where it Happened” that portrayed Trump as ill-informed.
+Bolton served for 17 months as national security adviser during Trump's first term, clashing with him over Iran, Afghanistan and North Korea before being fired in 2019.
+Since then, he has openly criticized Trump's approach to foreign policy and government, including in a 2020 book he published called “The Room Where it Happened” that portrayed Trump as ill-informed.

 The Justice Department had made an earlier effort to investigate whether that book illegally disclosed classified information, launching an inquiry that began during the first Trump administration and continued into the Biden administration without producing criminal charges.
 His lawyer said in June 2021 that the probe had been closed.